jzh001/FreeClawRouter/INSTALL.md

 ---

-## 6. Get your free API keys
+## 6. Get your API keys

-FreeClawRouter works with several free AI services.
-You need at least one key to get started — the more you add, the higher your combined daily request limit.
+FreeClawRouter works with several AI services.
+You need at least one key to get started — the more providers you configure, the more capacity FreeClawRouter can balance across.
+Check each provider's current plans and terms of service before signing up.

 In the FreeClawRouter folder, copy the example environment file: